carpentries/maintainer-onboarding/episodes/06-git-workflow.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- List
-- here
+- manage potential changes to a lesson using forks and branches

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- How do I review pull requests?
+- How can I use git to explore and edit changes suggested by contributors to a lesson?
-- How do I make changes to pull requests?
+- How can Maintainers make changes to their lessons?
-- How do I accept pull requests?

 ::::::::::::::::::::::::::::::::::::::::::::::::::